kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 But ... if you look at the stats above.
 You can see it took us a long 6-8 months before SEO kicked in.

+So do we start early or not?

-So my suggestion is that you start content & SEO as early as you validate the problem hypothesis.
-You don't need to validate the solution yet, because you can always produce content with a broader scope to focus on "generating early awareness".
+My suggestion is that you start content & SEO as early as you validate the problem hypothesis.
+You don't need to validate the solution yet, because you can always produce content covering a broader scope to focus on "generating early awareness".

 This way, your product development and content marketing & SEO can go in parallel.